 Be sure to explore downtown Cloverdale, with its burgeoning arts community, highly regarded Zinfandel wines, and a family-friendly atmosphere.
 Every Friday in the summer months, the cobblestoned town plaza hosts a seasonal street fair and Friday Night Live jazz concerts (late May to early September) sponsored by the Cloverdale Arts Alliance (204 N. Cloverdale Blvd., Cloverdale, 707-894-4410).

 Follow the Cloverdale Sculpture Trail to view a wide variety of outdoor art; enjoy musical and theatrical performances at the Cloverdale Performing Arts Center (209 N. Cloverdale Blvd., Cloverdale, 707-894-2214); and glimpse local history at the Cloverdale History Center and Museum in the Gould-Shaw house (215 N. Cloverdale Blvd., Cloverdale, 707-894-2067).

-Dinner options abound, ranging from all-American burgers, fries, and soft-serve ice cream at Pick's Drive-in, a Cloverdale tradition since 1923, to pizza, or American, Mexican, Italian, Thai, Chinese, and Vietnamese cuisine; check our listings of Cloverdale restaurants for more details.
+Dinner options abound, ranging from all-American burgers, fries, and soft-serve ice cream at Pick's Drive-in, a Cloverdale tradition since 1923, to pizza, or American, Mexican, Italian, Thai, Chinese, and Vietnamese cuisine; read Places to Eat in Cloverdale for more details.